Reawakening the Maison Dieu

-The Maison Dieu is the oldest and most prominent public historic building in Dover town centre.
+The Maison Dieu is the oldest and most prominent public building in Dover town centre.
 It is Grade I Listed and a Scheduled Monument.

 The building is owned by Dover District Council and offers an important opportunity to connect people with heritage.
-The Maison Dieu today comprises a complex range and sequence of spaces including a disused Victorian gaol, two large halls, a disused court room, Council Chamber, civic offices, meeting rooms, kitchens and numerous ancillary spaces.
+The Maison Dieu today comprises a complex range and sequence of spaces including two large halls, a disused court room and Victorian gaol cells, council chamber, civic offices, meeting rooms, kitchens and numerous ancillary spaces.

 History of the Maison Dieu

 The earliest parts of the building date from around 1203 when it was founded as a Maison Dieu (House of God) for pilgrims journeying from continental Europe to Canterbury Cathedral to visit the shrine of Thomas Becket.
 Following the Dissolution in the 16th century, the Maison Dieu was subsequently used as a hospital and a naval victualing yard.